Midetech/lendsqr-fe-test/README.md

 ## Technologies

-Reactjs with Typscript
+- Reactjs with Typscript
-Axios for HTTPs requests
+- Fetch for HTTPs requests
-React-router
+- React-router
-SCSS for style
+- SCSS for style
-Formik and yup for form and form validation
+- Formik and yup for form and form validation

 ## Setup